BVLC/caffe/mnist.md

 Training and Testing the Model
 ------------------------------

-Training the model is simple as long as you have written the network definition protobuf and solver protobuf files.
+Training the model is simple after you have written the network definition protobuf and solver protobuf files.
 Simply run `train_mnist.sh`, or the following command directly:

     cd $CAFFE_ROOT/data
     GLOG_logtostderr=1 ../examples/train_net.bin lenet_solver.prototxt